Leslie Hendrix: Stage

-Hendrix's Broadway debut came in A Streetcar Named Desire (1992).
+In 1992, the same year Hendrix started her screen career with her first of 264 appearances in the Law & Order franchise, she also made her Broadway debut, in A Streetcar Named Desire.
 She was the understudy for the Blanche DuBois role when star Jessica Lange became sick after the first act of a performance.
 Hendrix had 11 minutes to have makeup applied and don the costume and wig.
 Her other Broadway credits include Indiscretions (1995), The Music Man (2000), Hollywood Arms (2002), and Airline Highway (2015).